 - What would I say to a friend if they were thinking this?

-The strategies described here come from something called ‘cognitive-behavioural therapy’ or CBT for short.
+The strategies described here come from something called ‘cognitive-behavioural therapy’ (CBT).
 Find out more about this effective form of therapy by:

 British Association for Counselling and Psychotherapy (www.bacp.co.uk)